ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ### Video Source Switcher

-The video source switcher allows you to broadcast one or more video sources.
-Select one video source to fill the Main Window with that video.
-If you would like to display more than one video source at the same time, hold down the <kbd>shift</kbd> key on your keyboard, and click to select the video sources you wish to display.
+The video source switcher allows you to switch video sources or broadcast one or more video sources.
+The switcher will show up automatically when more than one videoi source is detected.
+Select one video source in the switcher to fill the Main Window with that video.
+If you would like to display more than one video source at the same time, click the tiny + button in the top-right corner of that source in the switcher, or hold down the <kbd>shift</kbd> key on your keyboard, and click to select the video sources you wish to display.
 Ecamm Live will automatically split the screen to evenly display the videos at equal size—up to nine sources.
 The video sources will automatically be cropped equally on their sides to fit the space if necessary, centering the video.
 Before going live, if you plan to use split screen mode, you'll want to ensure all participants are in the center of their camera view.

+#### Video Source Switcher Options

+To the left of the video sources in the switcher, you'll see a few options:

+* Click the picture-in-picture button to use a picture-in-picture layout instead of a split screen.
+Click it again to return to split-screen mode.
+* Pick <samp>Select All</samp> from the gear menu to select all video sources.
+* Pick <samp>Swap Cameras</samp> from the gear menu to swap the position of your split screen or picture-in-picture layout.
+* Pick <samp>Crop Splitscreen</samp> from the gear menu to turn on and off cropping mode.
+When not cropping, 2 and 3 camera splitscreen mode will be presented with letterboxing.

 The video switcher bar can be dragged anywhere within the Main Window.
 When you're not moving your cursor over the Main Window, this bar will fade away.
 Move your cursor over the Main Window, and it'll reappear.